-Over 15,000 patrons – some coming from as far as South Florida and even Toronto, Canada – made the trek to Roy Wilkins Park in Queens, NY last Sunday July 20 to savor the dazzling array of treats that the fourth annual Grace Jamaican Jerk Festival had to offer.
+Over 15,000 patrons – some coming from as far as South Florida and even Toronto, Canada – made the trek to Roy Wilkins Park in Queens, NY on Sunday, July 20th to savor the dazzling array of treats that the fourth annual Grace Jamaican Jerk Festival had to offer.
 New York’s largest Caribbean food festival, as the name suggests, is an exposition of jerk foods, and there certainly was an abundance of everything jerk, including peanuts, potato chips, lobster, corn and fritters.

 The Vendor Dish Call Contest was won by Boston Jerk City Restaurant, while State Committee Woman Scherie Murray defeated NY Senator Kevin Parker in the hotly contested ‘Celebrity Jerk Cook-Off’.
 The Chopped Throwdown winner was Chef Max Hardy who won over Chef Gason Nelson both former contestants on the Food Network’s Chopped.
 They had to prepare a dish from the surprise basket which included whole Brazion (fish) with Asian ingredients and Jerk seasoning.